tamberg/fhnw-idb/data-acquisition/raspberry/README.md

    09:19:45,25,53
    ```

-   As you can see, the sensor is read just once, but the values are separated by a comma, waht will be the base to create a cvs file for Excel.
+   As you can see, the sensor is read just once, but the values are separated by a comma, what will be the base to create a cvs file for Excel.

 ### Create Excel file (format csv)